EMAILS FROM FAMOUS PEOPLE AND FANS (PAGE 2)

 Well I must say I love your site.
 Saw a couple of your posts on DVD Maniacs.
 You mentioned you did an interview with LON KERR of MPM.
 Looked on your site - can't find it.
 Curious if you posted it yet.

 Some of my very early pics played on 42nd street I understand.
-CREEPOZOIDS, SORORITY BABES, KILLER BIMBOS.
+CREEPOZOIDS, SORORITY BABES, ASSAULT OF THE KILLER BIMBOS.
 Would of loved to see them on those big screens!

 Best,